ASenseHD/LuaOP/DOCS.md

 Copies the value at index IndexFrom to index IndexTo in the LOPObject's internal stack.
 =======
-function(IdxFrom, IdxTo)
+function(IndexFrom, IndexTo)
 ```

-Copies the value at index IdxFrom to index IdxTo in the LOPObject's internal stack.
+Copies the value at index IndexFrom to index IndexTo in the LOPObject's internal stack.
 >>>>>>> f66d77f82497beb39f8e857e29820e84cd8dd82d

 Example: